aachalkokate/python-practice/README.md

 - 0-1 Binary Pattern
 - Hollow Number Diamond
 - Alphabet + Star Pattern
+- ### Day 23
+- Sum of Numbers from 1 to N
+- Sum of Even Numbers
+- Sum of Odd Numbers
+- Factorial of a Number
+- Count Digits of a Number
 -
 ## Goal
 - Learn Python fundamentals